Skip Navigation

 Stations of the Cross - Wednesdays of Lent at 5:30pm

-We will have meatless soup-to-go after Stations of the Cross on February 21 & 28 and March 6, 13 & 20.
+We will have meatless soup-to-go after Stations of the Cross.
+Soup “sit down” meals will be offered on March 26 & April 2.
 An offering for Operation Rice Bowl for the soup is appreciated.
-Sponsored by the QP Respect Life Committee.
+Sponsored by the QP Respect Life Committee, the QP Racial Justice Committee & the QP & STA Care for Creation Team

 Taizé Prayer Around the Cross